aadamr0/nc-news-api/README.md

 ### Installing dependencies <br>

+This project uses [Node.js](https://nodejs.org/en), please make sure it's install to run the project <br>
-This project uses the package manager npm.
-To install all dependencies, run `npm install` <br>
+Use the Node.js package manager 'npm' to install dependencies by running `npm install` <br>
 This project has the following dependencies<br>
 ├── cors@2.8.5 <br>
 ├── dotenv@16.0.3 <br>